Azure/bicep-types-az/generated/compute_1/microsoft.compute/2020-12-01/types.md

 * **publishedDate**: string (ReadOnly): The UTC timestamp when the repository published this patch.
 * **rebootBehavior**: 'AlwaysRequiresReboot' | 'CanRequestReboot' | 'NeverReboots' | 'Unknown' | string (ReadOnly): Describes the reboot requirements of the patch.
 * **version**: string (ReadOnly): The version number of the patch.
 This property applies only to Linux patches.

+## VMScaleSetConvertToSinglePlacementGroupInput
+### Properties
+* **activePlacementGroupId**: string: Id of the placement group in which you want future virtual machine instances to be placed.
+To query placement group Id, please use Virtual Machine Scale Set VMs - Get API.
+If not provided, the platform will choose one with maximum number of virtual machine instances.

 ## WindowsConfiguration
 ### Properties